EJPanda/Personal-Projects/EJP - Benign vs Malignant Tumor Classification/README.md

 In this project, I aim to investigate whether a benign or malignant tumor can be identified from a set of experimental measurements.

 Additionally, we also aim to identify which features have the most weight in determining/predicting that a tumor is beign or malignant.
 We attempt to do this by using some well-known simple classification techniques in the field of machine learning.

+Click on file named BenignvsMalignantTumorClassification.ipynb to see project.
+Eric J. Puttock - 2020.8.31